danielsinai/danielsinai/README.md

 Daniel Sinai </br>
-Interested in Software deveolpment, Messaging Systems, Devops and more </br>
+Interested in Software development, Messaging Systems, DevOps, and more